shrividya-subramaniam/Products-Recommendation--Multioutput-Classification/README.md

 ## Prediction Approach
 - Since this is a multilabel classification problem, the normal classifiers will not work.
 Hence, MultiOutputClassifier along with the classifier algorithms is used to build the model.
 - Logistic Regression, Naïve Bayes, tree based algorithm like Random Forest and ensemble models such as XGBoost and LightGBM are evaluated.
-- XGBoost model is selected as the final model as it achieved the higher accuracy than other models.
+- XGBoost model is selected as the final model as it achieved a higher accuracy than other models.

 ## Data Postprocessing